avallark/avallark.github.com/_posts/2012-01-06-NCERT-TextBooks-download-friendly-format.md

 If you have some time, rather than wasting it on tv, [make yourself interesting](http://www.forbes.com/sites/jessicahagy/2011/11/30/how-to-be-interesting/) use it to contribute to this project.
 Your efforts would be greatly appreciated by the millions of kids in India who will be helped by this deed of yours.

+If you have unmerged pdf files, you can also contribute by uploading them to the directory called "unmerged".
+I will merge them as soon as I can.

 #### A note about copyrights
 All copyright belongs to NCERT.
 I only function as a facilitator and do not own any copyright.
 We thank NCERT for making these textbooks available in the public domain.